Eritrean–Ethiopian border conflict: 2018 Eritrea–Ethiopia summit

 On 2 April 2018, former Ethiopian Prime Minister Hailemariam Desalegn resigned due to the unrest and a new Ethiopian Prime Minister, Abiy Ahmed, was appointed.
 On 5 June 2018 Ahmed announced that Ethiopia relinquished its claims on the disputed areas and that the conflict with Eritrea was at an end.
-He arrived on 8 July 2018 in Asmara, Eritrea.
-Where his counterpart, President Isaias Afwerki, greeted him at Asmara International Airport.
+He arrived on 8 July 2018 in Asmara, Eritrea where his counterpart, President Isaias Afwerki, greeted him at Asmara International Airport.
 The next day both leaders signed a five-point Joint Declaration of Peace and Friendship, which declared that "the state of war between Ethiopia and Eritrea has come to an end; a new era of peace and friendship has been opened" and ceded Badme to Eritrea.

 Proxy conflict

 Since the cease-fire was established, both nations have been accused of supporting dissidents and armed opposition groups against each other.
 John Young, a Canadian analyst and researcher for IRIN, the United Nations Office for the Coordination of Humanitarian Affairs news agency, reported that "the military victory of the EPRDF (Ethiopia) that ended the Ethiopia–Eritrea War, and its occupation of a swath of Eritrean territory, brought yet another change to the configuration of armed groups in the borderlands between Ethiopia and Eritrea.
 Asmara replaced Khartoum as the leading supporter of anti-EPRDF armed groups operating along the frontier".
 However, Ethiopia is also accused of supporting rebels opposed to the Eritrean government.

 In 2006 the Ethiopian Government deployed its forces in its neighbour country Somalia, backing the government by fighting against the Islamists.
-The Ethiopian and Somali governments, accuses Eritrea for backing the Islamists in the region, in reaction of the Somali Government it started backing the Eritrean rebels.
+The Ethiopian and Somali governments accused Eritrea of backing the Islamists in the region, in reaction the Somali Government started backing the Eritrean rebels.
 In April 2007 Ethiopia accuses also Eritrea for supporting the rebel groups like the Ogaden National Liberation Front (ONLF) and the Afar Revolutionary Democratic Unity Front (ARDUF).
 In April 2011 Ethiopia openly declared its support for Eritrean rebel groups.
-According to the Global Security in 2014 the rebel group Tigray People's Democratic Movement (TPDM) which is active in the Tigray Region) was the most important rebel group in Eritrea fighting against the Ethiopian Government, Eritrea also financed and train the group.
+According to the Global Security in 2014 the rebel group Tigray People's Democratic Movement (TPDM) which is active in the Tigray Region was the most important rebel group in Eritrea fighting against the Ethiopian Government, Eritrea also financed and train the group.

 In January 2015, the pro-Eritrean rebel groups, the Ginbot 7 and the Ethiopian People's Patriotic Front (EPPF) merged to fight against the Ethiopian Government, and called itself the Arbegnoch – Ginbot 7 for Unity and Democracy Movement (AGUDM).
 On 25 July 2015, Ginbot 7 decided to go in an armed resistance and goes into exile in Eritrea.
-On 10 October 2016, the Ethiopian Government claimed that Eritrea (was also helping Oromo Liberation Front [OLF]) and Egypt were behind the Oromo protests in Ethiopia.
+On 10 October 2016, the Ethiopian Government claimed that Eritrea was also helping Oromo Liberation Front [OLF] and that Eritrea and Egypt were behind the Oromo protests in Ethiopia.